marcocesarato/PHP-Dumper/README.md

 ## Description

-This class displays structured information about one or more expressions that includes its type and value.
-Arrays and objects are explored recursively with values indented to show structure.
+This class can display a formatted version of variable values.

+It can take the values of one or more variables and generates a string that displays the variable values in a readable format.

+Arrays and objects can be traversed recursively to display its member values.

+The class can either return a string with the formatted variable values, display it to the current page or even exit the current script.

 ## Requirements